Read This First

 Prompt 2: Does the new perspective on economic agents (Homo Socioeconomicus) result in a calculus too statistically unwieldy to accurately track?
 What are the challenges?

-The section turns on Behavioral Variability and Possible Solutions.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Behavioral Variability and Possible Solutions in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Behavioral Variability distinct from Possible Solutions.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Behavioral Variability distinct from Possible Solutions.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with New Models of Economic Man, Complexity in Modeling, and Statistical Challenges.
+Treat New Models of Economic Man, Complexity in Modeling, and Statistical Challenges as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The economic pressure is incentives: moral hope, policy design, and human behavior have to be held in the same field of view.

 Multidimensional Variables